SJTU-RoboMaster-Team/missing-semester/_2020/potpourri.md

 - Remapping PrtSc to Play/Pause music.
 Most OSes have a play/pause key.
 - Swapping Ctrl and the Meta (Windows or Command) key.

-You can also map keys to arbitrary commands of your choosing.
+You can also map keys to arbitrary commands of your choice.
 This is useful for common tasks that you perform.
 Here, some software listens for a specific key combination and executes some script whenever that event is detected.
 - Open a new terminal or browser window.
 - Inserting some specific text, e.g. your long email address or your MIT ID number.
 - Sleeping the computer or the displays.